Dental Health and Bad Breath

 What Products Can I Use to Eliminate Bad Breath?

-You can buy a number of mouthwashes over-the-counter that claim to eliminate bad breath.
-However, keep in mind that many of these mouthwashes generally provide only a temporary way to mask unpleasant mouth odor.
-There are, however, several antiseptic mouth-rinse products available that instead of simply masking breath odor, kill the germs that cause bad breath.
+You can buy a number of mouthwashes that claim to eliminate bad breath.
+However, many of these generally provide only a temporary way to mask unpleasant mouth odor.
+There are, however, several antiseptic mouth-rinse products that kill the germs that cause bad breath.
 Ask your dentist about which product is best for you.